RetroShare/RetroShare/README.txt

 		# cd build
 		# cmake -DWITH_STATIC_LIB=ON ..
 		# make
+		# cd ../../..

+	- get source code for sqlcipher, and build it (only needed for GXS)

+		# cd lib
+		# git clone git://github.com/sqlcipher/sqlcipher.git
+		# cd sqlcipher
+		# ./configure --enable-tempstore=yes CFLAGS="-DSQLITE_HAS_CODEC" \
+		  LDFLAGS="-lcrypto"
+		# make
+		# cd ..

+	- go to your svn base directory
+		# cd trunk

+	- go to libbitdht and compile it
+		# cd libbitdht/src && qmake && make clean && make -j 4

+	- go to openpgpsdk and compile it
+		# cd ../../openpgpsdk/src && qmake && make clean && make -j 4

+	- go to supportlibs and compile it
+		# cd ../../supportlibs/pegmarkdown && qmake && make clean && make -j 4

+	- go to libretroshare and compile it
+		# cd ../../libretroshare/src && qmake && make clean && make -j 4

+	- go to rsctrl and compile it
-		# cd ../..
+		# cd ../../rsctrl/src && make &&

 	- go to retroshare-nogui, and compile it

-		# cd ../../retroshare-nogui
-		# qmake
-		# make
+		# cd ../../retroshare-nogui/src && qmake && make clean && make -j 4

+	- go to retroshare gui and compile it
+		# cd ../../retroshare-gui/src && qmake && make clean && make -j 4

-	- to use the SSH RS server:
+	- to use the SSH RS server (nogui):

 		# ssh-keygen -t rsa -f rs_ssh_host_rsa_key					# this makes a RSA
 		# ./retroshare-nogui -G										# generates a login+passwd hash for the RSA key used.
 		# ./retroshare-nogui -S 7022 -U[SSLid] -P [Passwd hash]